The problem

 Examining the problem that presents our opportunity (to Monetize value that is traditionally lost in AMM order flow)

 Our Origin story takes place after realizing the persistent problems in the liquidity landscape from our own experiences, we saw the need for a robust solution.
 Driven by our frustration in experiencing first hand the challenges of capital inefficiency and negative nuances in liquidity provision we embarked on our journey to seek a solution to the DeFi liquidity problem.
-During our research phase, our team came across a research report titled "A tale of two arbitrages".
+During our research phase, our team came across a research report titled ".
 It conceived the notion that Impermanent Loss & Toxic Order Flow could be monazite under the right conditions.
-Diving deeper, our eyes were opened to the size of the opportunity that was presented before us, a potential to monopolize a potential billion dollar market vertical by simply privatizing the order flow within the volatility market.
+Diving deeper, our eyes were opened to the size of the that was presented before us, a potential to monopolize a potential billion dollar market vertical by simply privatizing the order flow within the volatility market.
 With this a plan was conceived to develop a groundbreaking liquidity solution under the umbrella of Private Pools Network.
 What resulted was an intense 12 month research & development process resulting in the worlds first, autonomous, fully decentralised, non-custodial, on- chain market maker.

 This report examines the challenges associated with public order flow in decentralized finance (DeFi), focusing on how it negatively impacts regular liquidity providers (LPs) and leads to substantial wastage of extracted yield.
 The discussion is divided into two primary issues: the adverse effects on LPs and the inefficiencies arising from the public nature of order flow, particularly the problem of Priority Gas Auctions (PGAs).